Student: Not Available

 Homeschool applicants who apply by the Early Action November 1st deadline are eligible to be reviewed for merit scholarship, including those who choose to apply Score Optional.

 The base of a college application is the high school transcript.
 If you are not enrolled in an accredited program that provides an official transcript, one will need to be created.
 Parents/guardians of homeschooled students can create one, or a transcript service can be used instead.
 For example, both the Home School Legal Defense Associate (HSLDA) and the Home Educators Association of Virginia (HEAV) have transcript services.
 Our transcript guidelines are listed below, and a sample transcript is available to view here.
+General Information

 You are encouraged to contact your admission counselor who can help guide you through the application process.
 The admissions counselor for homeschooled students is Morgan Cahill.